Why Does the Last Hour of Work in Childcare Seem SO Long?

 Here are some ideas for what you can do during the last hour of work in childcare to make it less hectic and easier for you.

-What can we do about the last hour of work in childcare feeling so long?
+What successful people do in the last hour of work

 Some parents pick up at the same time every day, but most come at different times for a variety of reasons.
 It’s a good idea to plan an open-ended activity for kids to do that distracts all of you from being anxious about everyone leaving.